-I am a Williamsburg and Greenpoint, Brooklyn-based taxidermy and entomology artist.
-My first formal taxidermy training was at Anderson's Whitetail Taxidermy School in upstate New York, where I studied under Bill Anderson in 2012.
-Following this I found a mentor in John Youngaitis of Cypress Hills Taxidermy, in Queens, NY, (the only full-time professional taxidermy storefront in all five boroughs of New York City).
-At the American Museum of Natural History in New York City, I interned in the special exhibitions/fabrication department and studied the art of the diorama under Tom Doncourt.
-At Buckshot Taxidermy in Sussex, NJ, I became certified in bird and mammal taxidermy after completing training under Mark Van Leuven.
-I've also taken lessons from John Bollman from Wildlife Preservations in NJ, the go-to taxidermy shop for NYC's American Museum of Natural History.
-I have produced a sizable body of taxidermy work over the years, much of which I owe to my fantastic teachers!
+Brooklyn Taxidermy is a Greenpoint, Brooklyn-based taxidermy and entomology art studio owned and operated by Amber Maykut and staff.
+Amber trained at Anderson's Whitetail Taxidermy School near Rochester, New York, under Bill Anderson in 2012.
+In NYC, John Youngaitis of Cypress Hills Taxidermy in Queens, NY, has been a mentor of sorts.
+At the American Museum of Natural History in New York City, Amber interned in the special exhibitions/fabrication department and studied the art of the diorama under Tom Doncourt.
+At Buckshot Taxidermy in Sussex, NJ, she became certified in bird and mammal taxidermy after completing training and apprenticeship under award-winning taxidermist, Mark Van Leuven, and continues working at his shop.

-My work has been featured in The Guardian, The New York Times, The LA Times, VICE Magazine, National Geographic, New York Magazine, Brooklyn Magazine, TimeOut NY, Gothamist and many others.
-I was profiled on Oxygen TV's In Progress, Discovery Science's TV series Oddities, and others.
-I also created custom taxidermy mice for cult film director John Waters.
+Brooklyn Taxidermy’s work has been featured in The Guardian, The New York Times, The LA Times, VICE Magazine, National Geographic, New York Magazine, Brooklyn Magazine, TimeOut NY, and many other print and online publications, and has been profiled in The Guardian, Hearst Digital Media's BestProducts.com, Oxygen TV's In Progress, Discovery Science's TV series Oddities, and more, as can be seen on our Press page.

-I am a member of the New England Association of Taxidermists and a board member of New Jersey's Garden State Taxidermists Association.
-I follow and support ethical guidelines with respect to animal welfare.
-None of the animals used to create my taxidermy pieces were killed solely for the sake of taxidermy; their deaths are not related to the art.
-Depending on the circumstances, the pieces are variously sourced from: butcher/sustenance remains, utilized roadkill, discarded livestock, destroyed nuisance animals, feeder animals, repurposed vintage pieces, or donated animals that died of natural causes.
+As part of New Jersey's Garden State Taxidermists Association, we follow and support ethical guidelines with respect to animal welfare.
+None of the animals we use to create taxidermy pieces were harmed or killed for the sake of taxidermy; their deaths are not related to the art.
+Depending on the circumstances, the pieces are variously sourced from: butcher/sustenance remains, utilized roadkill, discarded livestock, destroyed nuisance animals, feeder animals, repurposed vintage pieces, deceased pets, donated animals that died of natural causes, and various other sources.